airframesio/docs/docs/feeding/how.md

 Some feeder clients are sophisticated, in that they might filter and optimize what data is sent.
 Other feeder clients simply send everything completely unfiltered.

-## Airframes Receiver OS / AROS
+## AirwavesOS (formerly Airframes Receiver OS / AROS)

-If you are using the [Airframes Receiver OS](https://docs.airframes.io/docs/aros), feeder clients are already installed for most services and ready for you to configure as an `Output`.
+If you are using the [AirwavesOS](https://docs.airframes.io/docs/aros), feeder clients are already installed for most services and ready for you to configure as an `Output`.
 You are able to feed multiple aggregation services.

 ## ADSBExchange Distribution